 With the introduction and growth of information technology in the country, there was a fall in affiliations with NIPOST.

 With the establishment of online stores like Konga and Jumia, who at the moment are the leading e-commerce centres in the country.
 There was a perceived rebranding of the organisation to accommodate the distribution/delivery of products for companies like this.
-This was the case of postal companies in countries like the US were postal companies like FedEx and UPS helped in delivering products for companies like Amazon.
-Today these companies have stayed relevant due to this earlier decision they have taken.
-Even though, with the influence of technology, Amazon is trying to implement new ways of delivery through their own distribution channels.

 The online stores in Nigeria upon establishment ran their own distribution channels by employing more individuals who served as delivery agents.
 This was a source of employment for the population in general and leaving NIPOST in their position of near irrelevance.